phax/ph-buildinfo-maven-plugin/README.md

 It allows to add an XML and/or a Properties file to the resulting artefact.

 # News and noteworthy
+  * v3.0.0 - work in progress
+    * Updated to ph-commons 9.0.0
   * v2.1.0 - 2017-04-11
     * Updated buildinfo version number to `3`
       * List of active profiles were added to build info output